Recognition of same-sex unions in Kosovo: Civil unions

-Kosovo does not recognize civil unions (bashkim civil, /sq/; животно партнерство, životno partnerstvo, /sr/) (Note: životno partnerstvo, животно партнерство; medeni birliktelik; registrime partneripe) which would offer same-sex couples a subset of the rights, benefits and obligations of marriage.
+Kosovo does not recognize civil unions (bashkim civil, /sq/; животно партнерство, životno partnerstvo, /sr/) (Note: životno partnerstvo, животно партнерство; medeni birliktelik; registrime partneripe) which would offer same-sex couples some of the rights, benefits and obligations of marriage.
 Despite not being a member state of the Council of Europe, Kosovo is de facto under the jurisdiction of the European Court of Human Rights (ECHR).
-The ECHR has ruled, with respect to Romania in Buhuceanu and Others, Russia in Fedotova and Others, Bulgaria in Koilova and Babulkova, Ukraine in Maymulakhin and Markiv, and Poland in Przybyszewska and Others, that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states to establish a legal framework recognising same-sex unions.
+In January 2023, the Grand Chamber of the European Court of Human Rights ruled in Fedotova and Others v.
+Russia that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to establish a legal framework recognizing same-sex partnerships.
+The court later issued similar rulings with respect to Poland in Przybyszewska and Others, Romania in Buhuceanu and Others, Bulgaria in Koilova and Babulkova, and Ukraine in Maymulakhin and Markiv.

 On 7 July 2020, Minister of Justice Selim Selimi announced that the government planned to introduce a new civil code "within a few months" that would legalize same-sex civil partnerships.
 The move was criticised by some LGBT rights groups because it entrenched a legal distinction between opposite-sex and same-sex couples.
 If the civil code had been passed, an additional law detailing the rights, benefits and obligations of civil partners would have been required.
 The draft was rejected at first reading by the Assembly on 16 March 2022 in a 28–29 vote with 4 abstentions.

 On 25 April 2024, Prime Minister Albin Kurti announced his government's intention to legalize same-sex unions.
 "Kosovo will make an effort to soon become the second country in the Western Balkans, after Montenegro, which guarantees its citizens the right to a same-sex life partnership.
 We will work hard to pass this in the near future", said Kurti, who also announced his government's intention to meet the rights and needs of the Serbian minority.
+Several Muslim and Christian denominations publicly called on the government to reject a new civil code recognising same-sex unions, incorrectly stating that the new code would legalise same-sex marriage.
+However, the code would only recognise civil unions.